tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 A list of anime sorted from the easiest to hardest can be found [here](random-anime-ranked-easiest-to-hardest.html).

+### How does the space between words function in Japanese?
+In English you have a space between words but I can't see that in Japanese.

+Usually spaces aren't used in Japanese.
+You understand word boundaries just by reading.
+The alternation between kana and kanji makes it visually easier to tell words apart.

 ### Kanji in the current year

 Back in my day RRTK didn't exist.